While working with data storage devices such as CD/DVDs and USB-based devices such as pen drives, organizations are concerned with the following:

 This feature allows the administrators to create policies with varying rights (device authentication capability).
 For example, administrators can block complete access to removable devices, give read-only and no write access so that nothing can be written on the external devices.
 They can also customize access to admin configured devices.
 Once the policy is applied to a group, the access rights are also applied.
 You can use the exception list to exclude the devices from the device control policy.

-On Windows XP SP1 and later operating systems, you will not be able to block devices other than USB storage devices.
+- On Windows XP SP1 and prior operating systems, you will not be able to block devices other than USB storage devices.

 Creating policy for Advanced Device Control